sandstone-mc/sandstone/README.md

 However, you stay free: you can keep using only vanilla commands, if you prefer - Sandstone does not get in your way.

 ## 👐 Easy to share
 Sharing commands has **never been easier**.
-Just publish your functions on NPM, and everyone can use them to improve their own datapacks.
+Just publish your functions on NPM, and everyone can use them to improve their own packs.
 Whether it's some common code like raycasting, or some new abstractions like better `/tellraw`, the Sandstone ecosystem grows by the day.

 You can finally stop reinventing the wheel.